yleeyilin/tp/docs/UserGuide.md

 Contact | Definition and Examples
 --------|------------------
-Person | Any person that does not fall under staff, supplier or maintainer.<br> E.g. neighbor, work friend Staff | Any full-time or part-time employee working in your dog cafe.<br> E.g. waiter, waitress, dishwasher Supplier | Any logistics partner that supplies stock for your dog cafe.<br> E.g. kibbles supplier, coffee beans supplier Maintainer | Any externally hired specialized personnel that takes care of the dogs.<br> E.g. dog groomer, veterinarian
+Person | Any person that does not fall under staff, supplier, or maintainer.<br> E.g. neighbor, work friend Staff | Any full-time or part-time employee working in your dog cafe.<br> E.g. waiter, waitress, dishwasher Supplier | Any logistics partner that supplies stock for your dog cafe.<br> E.g. kibbles supplier, coffee beans supplier Maintainer | Any externally hired specialized personnel that takes care of the dogs.<br> E.g. dog groomer, veterinarian

 <div style="page-break-after: always;"></div>

 But our commitment to improving your contact management experience doesn't end here.
 In addition to the essential functionalities such as adding contacts, searching for contacts, editing contacts, deleting contacts, viewing help menus, listing all contacts, clearing all contacts, undoing commands, and redoing commands, **PoochPlanner** comes loaded with extra features.
-You can now pin important contacts, jot down notes, set reminders, rate and even sort your contacts - all to ensure a seamless and efficient workflow tailored to your needs as a busy dog cafe owner.
+You can now pin important contacts, jot down notes, set reminders, rate, and even sort your contacts - all to ensure a seamless and efficient workflow tailored to your needs as a busy dog cafe owner.

 Feature | Purpose
 --------|------------------